Fire is a natural element of the Canadian landscape. When it approaches urban environments, it poses a significant threat.

 Here are some online resources we think you'll find helpful.

-In July 2023 this wildfire burned out of control just 42 kilometers north of Whitehorse.
+In July 2023, a wildfire in Ibex Valley burned out of control just 42 kilometers north of Whitehorse.

 The Wildfire Awareness Society was formed in response to the Fort McMurray Fire in 2017 by a group of concerned Whitehorse residents.
 It was formally registered as a society in early 2023.